 - Analyze vulnerability of various road infrastructure elements (given climate factors)

-Although the PIEVC protocol is a case study approach, the outcomes of the pilot PIEVC project will help define steps to better address climate change adaptation considerations for resource roads in the future.
+Although the PIEVC protocol is a case study approach, the outcomes of the pilot PIEVC projects are intended to help define steps to better address climate change adaptation considerations for resource roads in the future.

 - Applying the PIEVC Process to FSRs in B.C.
 (PDF)